 Fee: Call For Quote

-Emmy award-winning actress, "Oprah" guest, and contributing author to Chicken Soup for the Soul, Healthy Living: Heart Disease, Tracey Conway inspires both belly laughs and tears as she relates the true story of her own sudden-death cardiac arrest at the age of 38.
+Emmy award-winning actress, "Oprah" guest, and Huffington Post blogger, Tracey Conway inspires both belly laughs and tears as she relates the true story of her own sudden-death cardiac arrest at the age of 38.

 During a live taping of her television sketch comedy show, "Almost Live!," Conway collapsed onstage.
 Stunned and riveted, her audience and colleagues participated in the emergency resuscitation that ultimately returned Conway to life through an astonishing chain of events.

-Question #24 on the Seattle Fire Department's Medical Incident Report, filed by responding EMT's, asks "Patient Condition On Arrival?" and provides only two reponses: 1.)
+Question #24 on the Seattle Fire Department's Medical Incident Report, filed by responding EMT's, asks "Patient Condition On Arrival?" and provides only two responses: 1.)
 Alive and 2.)
 Dead.
 On Conway's form, there is a big circle around Option 2.
 It's official.
-She is one of the less than 7% of sudden cardiac arrest victims to be successfully resuscitated out of hospital with full brain function.
-Further, Conway is a young, non-smoking, active female - not at all the typical image of someone who would drop dead from heart problems.
+She is one of the less than 9% of sudden cardiac arrest victims to be successfully resuscitated out of hospital with full brain function.
+Further, Conway is a vibrant, non-smoking, active female - not at all the typical image of someone who would drop dead from heart problems.

-Today, crowds continue to be affected by Conway's powerful and unique program, "Drop Dead Gorgeous."
+Today, crowds continue to be affected by Conway's powerful and unique programs, "Staying Alive!" and "Drop Dead Gorgeous."
 She shares the lessons she learned in those literally heart-stopping moments - not only about heart disease, but also what she has come to value most given a very rare second chance at life, and the changes she has made that apply to virtually all audiences.
-Whether she's detailing her whirlwind appearance on "Oprah," or explaining the cardiac arrhythmia Ventricular Fibrillation, Conway's delivery is captivating, effervescent, intimate, and guaranteed to touch hearts, minds, and funny-bones.
+Whether she's sharing the irony of dropping dead on a show titled "Almost Live!" or explaining the heart arrhythmia Ventricular Fibrillation using a Cardiac Head Cheerleader, Heather, Conway's delivery is captivating, effervescent, intimate, and guaranteed to touch hearts, minds, and funny-bones.

 An Emmy award-winning actress, Conway appeared on the television sketch comedy "Almost Live!" for ten years, which aired throughout the Pacific Northwest and on the cable network Comedy Central.
 The popular show earned over 100 regional Emmys and ten prestigious Iris awards, the highest honor bestowed to local programming.
 Her performing credits include live theatre as well as appearing on HBO and in film.
 Conway earned BFA and MFA degrees with honors in Theatre from the University of New Mexico and the University of Southern California.

-Uniquely poised to address heart disease - our nation's #1health threat - Conway inspires both belly laughs and tears as she relates the circumstances and details of her deadly cardiac event and subsequent recovery at age 38.
-An internationally acclaimed speaker with engagements from Boise to Budapest, she is also an author whose most recent work is the lead story in the recently published, Chicken Soup for the Soul, Healthy Living: Heart Disease.
+Uniquely poised to address heart disease - our nation's #1 health threat - Conway inspires both belly laughs and tears as she relates the circumstances and details of her deadly cardiac event and subsequent recovery at age 38.
+An internationally acclaimed speaker with engagements from Boise to Budapest, she is also penned the opening essay for Chicken Soup for the Soul, Healthy Living: Heart Disease.
 Sought after for her effervescent yet educated presence, she was selected to serve as a panelist on "Second Opinion," the national PBS series that shows how doctors navigate their way through tough medical decisions in a way you've never seen before.
+Conway has worked with the American Heart Association's Go Red For Women initiative since 2004, delivering keynotes at over 30 events from Anchorage to West Palm Beach.

 Conway enjoys a variety of presentation roles ranging from keynote addresses, to emcee and moderator, to auction host.
-In her home city of Seattle, she is active in a number of community programs that support heart disease research and education, emergency medical services, and pet-partner therapy animals.
-She serves on the board of Seattle's Hope Heart Institute and is a professional member of the National Speakers Association.
-Conway shares her home with the "most beautiful dog in America," her Siberian Husky, Lulu.
+In her home city of Seattle, she is active in a number of community programs that support heart disease research and education and emergency medical services.
+A past board member of Seattle's Hope Heart Institute, Conway currently serves as board president of Seattle Radio Theatre and shares her home with the world's sweetest Siberian Husky, Ella.